 Canva is another one of the best free social media management tools that you should consider using.

-There is a paid version that offers many more stock photos, elements, and template options, but the free version is perfect if you use tools like Unsplash and create your own templates in the platform.
+There’s a paid version that offers many more stock photos, elements, and template options, but the free version is fine if you use tools like Unsplash and create your own templates in the platform.

 If you aren’t that creative when it comes to creating graphics for your clients, Canva can absolutely save you.
 It’s filled with social media templates that are perfectly sized for each platform to save you tons of time.

 Just switch out the graphics with your client’s photos, branded colours and fonts, download it, and you’re good to go.